ruhan-dave/cyclists-counter/README.md

 |:-------------------------------------------------------------------------------------------------------------------:	|:-------------------------------------------------------------------------------------------------------------------:	|:-------------------------------------------------------------------------------------------------------------------:	|
 | <img src="markdown-images/data-augmentation1.png" alt="img example after data augmentation" style="height: 200px"/> 	| <img src="markdown-images/data-augmentation2.png" alt="img example after data augmentation" style="height: 200px"/> 	| <img src="markdown-images/data-augmentation3.png" alt="img example after data augmentation" style="height: 200px"/> 	|

-These 3 examples shows examples where the color have been distorded.
+These 3 examples shows images where the color have been distorded.
 And the first example have been randomly cropped and padded to a square (we can guess that it was the left part of the image).

 Now that we have explored, preprocessed and set up a data augmentation pipeline for our data, we can move to the training job.

 ## Configure the training job

 To follow this part, we assume you installed the required libraries to train an object detection neural net with the tensorflow 2 object detection API.
 If not, just follow the instructions [here](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/install.html).
+If you don't plan to train the model, you don't need to install these libraries.

 ### The training workspace

 To train our object detection model, we followed the [documentation](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/training.html) of the Tensorflow2 Object Detection API.
 Thus, we organized the training workspace `training-workspace` the same way as it is recommended:

-* annotations: This folder will be used to store all *.csv files and the respective TensorFlow *.record files, which contain the list of annotations for our dataset images.
+* annotations: This folder will be used to store all the TensorFlow *.record files, which contain the list of annotations for our dataset images.

 * exported-models: This folder will be used to store exported versions of our trained model(s).